ros/catkin/doc/supposed.rst

-Used by catkin's dependency-sorting to determine what order to traverse cmake projects in (when in a catkin workspace) and by packaging utilities whne making debians.
+Used by catkin's dependency-sorting to determine what order to traverse cmake projects in (when in a catkin workspace) and by packaging utilities when making debians.

 Example::